mcmont/mldemos/classifiers/motion/README.md

 The included training data "teaches" the classifier what the accelerometer data looks like during various activities; sitting, standing, holding the device in the hand, jogging on the spot and shaking the device.
 Please note that this data may have different characteristics for different people.
 For example I tend to keep my phone in my right trouser pocket, so my phone tends to be in a certain orientation when I sit down.
 If you keep yours in your left pocket the orientation may differ, and you may see wrong results.
 (This is only a demo, deal with it... or [fork the code](https://github.com/mcmont/mldemos/tree/master/classifiers#fork-destination-box) and improve it!)

 The model uses a *k*-nearest neighbours search to find the closest data points from the training set.
 The value of *k* is set to 5 by default.
-The majority classification of the 5 closest training data points is reported as the type of motion detected.
+The majority classification of the 5 closest training data points is displayed in a window.

 *k*-nearest neighbours is somewhat unusual in machine learning because *all* of the training data is used in the model; splitting the data into training and validation sets only reduces the accuracy of the model.